 It is an extension of the Design Innovation Lab for Lingnan entrepreneurs and social innovators to incubate and showcase their start-up ideas.

-The Glass House will be used to organize activities on a larger scale, such as start-up exhibitions, symposiums, conference, design thinking gallery etc.
+The Glass House will be used to organize activities on a larger scale, such as start-up exhibitions, symposiums, conferences, design thinking gallery etc.

 Glass House for Design Innovation Hub (Image Credit: PangArchitect)